Shimano Hub Gear Innards

 My first hub gear only lasted two years before failing catastrophically.
 Before it failed, it was running rough and dismantling it after failure it was evident that it had let water inside and there was lots of corrosion.
 It's not a pretty sight, but the full detail (and nasty pictures) is listed on another page.

 Amusingly (or not), it actually lasted less than one month over two years - I collected the bike on 21 October 2006 and the hub seized solid on 19 November 2008.
 The hub had a two year guarantee.
 Hmmmm.
-Yes I know that fitness for purpose is not constrained by guarantee periods.
-No I couldn't face the hassle of arguing about it with either Shimano or Halfords.

 I've since heard from several owners of this specific model of hub that theirs has done likewise.
 I think there is a design fault with the seals.
 Other superficially similar models don't seem to suffer.